tulliolo/mobybolt/guide/system/preparations.md

 - **Temporary monitor** screen or television
 - **Temporary keyboard** USB/PS2

+{: .important}
+It is **highly recommended** to have the **secondary storage for data** ([Docker objects](docker#overview) such as images, containers, networks and volumes with all the related data - e.g. timechain, Fulcrum database, etc...).
+This configuration will simplify portability and restore of all the Docker services in the event of a migration to a new PC, or operating system / primary disk issues.

 You might also want to get this **optional hardware**:

 - **UPS** (uninterruptible power supply)
 - **Temporary mouse** USB/PS2 (for the installation phase)

-❗ It is **highly recommended** to have the **secondary storage for data** ([Docker objects](docker#overview) such as images, containers, networks and volumes with all the related data - e.g. timechain, Fulcrum database, etc...).
-This configuration will simplify portability and restore of all the Docker services in the event of a migration to a new PC, or operating system / primary disk issues.

-💡 If you want to start with a single storage, and then install the secondary storage later, you can follow this [bonus guide](../bonus/system/migrate-docker-data).
+{: .warning}

-⚠️ **UPS** is totally optional, but if you intend to implement the lightning node, please consider getting it.
+**UPS** is totally optional, but if you intend to implement the lightning node, please consider getting it.

 ---